PabloCatalan/inducers/README.md

-A great GitHub repository needs a README that is both professional and easy to navigate.
-Since your project involves Bayesian inference and biological data (MICs), it’s helpful to bridge the gap between the math and the code.

-Here is a draft for your `README.md` that incorporates your methodology, clear setup instructions, and a clean structure.

----

 # Bayesian Estimation of Antibiotic Induction

 This repository contains the code and data necessary to perform Bayesian inference on laboratory data, specifically focusing on the estimation of parameters related to antibiotic growth inhibition and MIC (Minimum Inhibitory Concentration) modeling.